-Like Rick Steves and many other companies we have many years experience in the travel business, and we have learned that it's absolutely necessary to be disciplined when packing for a trip to Europe.
+Like Rick Steves and some other companies, we have decades years experience in the travel business and we have learned that it's unfair to yourself and others not to be disciplined when packing for a trip to Europe.

 So, like Rick Steves, we request you carry only one suitcase, airline carry-on size.
 That's It.
 See our "Policy and Conditions" for details.

-Sicily Tour travelers are on our way downtown while everyone else stares anxiously at the luggage carousel; we’re on the road when everyone else is standing around the rear of their tour bus waiting for loading and offloading.
+Sicily Tour travellers are on our way downtown while everyone else stares anxiously at the luggage carousel; we’re on the road when everyone else is standing around the rear of their tour bus as long-suffering drivers and porters perspire loading and offloading.

-Remember, packing light isn't just about saving time or money — it's about your traveling lifestyle.
+Remember, packing light isn't just about saving time, money, the atmosphere, and the good will of fellow travellers and staff — it's about your traveling lifestyle.
 Too much luggage marks you as a distracted tourist and makes you a target for theft and harassment, and you'll be taken less seriously in general.
 Forget about blending in; forget about "Europe Through the Back Door"; forget about getting to know locals; prepare to be a target for every con artist and beggar.
 On the other hand, with one small suitcase, you're mobile, low profile, and in control.
 We promise you – once you experience your first taste of the mobility and freedom that traveling light brings, you'll never go back.

 We at Sicily Tour are proud of our "light on our feet" travel style.

 So, how do you fit a whole trip's worth of luggage into a small backpack or suitcase?
 The answer simple; bring very little.

 To help, here is our own advice (adapted from Rick Steves): Sicily Tour Packing Checklist

 And some further explanation: